ossc-db/PG-REX-docs/OSS/pg-rex_man07_1.md

   ------------------------------------------------------------------------
   [# pcs quorum unblock \-\-force]{custom-style="Verbatim Char"}\
+  [Warning: If node(s) 'pgrex02' are not powered off or they do have access to shared resources, data corruption and/or cluster failure may occur]{custom-style="Verbatim Char"}\
+  [Warning: If node 'pgrex02' is not powered off or it does have access to shared resources, data corruption and/or cluster failure may occur]{custom-style="Verbatim Char"}\
   [Node: pgrex02 confirmed fenced]{custom-style="Verbatim Char"}\
   [Quorum unblocked]{custom-style="Verbatim Char"}\
   [Waiting for nodes canceled]{custom-style="Verbatim Char"}